 How To Help White Noise Dependent Baby

-My guess is that your baby finds the sounds of the hair dryer and hoover soothing.
-Maybe it resembles (in his or her mind) the sounds heor she heard while still in the womb.
-It is actually quite common that babies fall asleep really well to so-called white noise, such as the hoover or hair dryer.
+My guess is that your baby finds the sounds of the hairdryer and hoover soothing.
+Maybe it resembles (in his or her mind) the sounds she heard while still in the womb.
+It is actually quite common that babies fall asleep really well to so-called white noise, such as the hoover or hairdryer.
+An often referred to study from 1990 concluded that as many as 80% of the babies in the study fell asleep within five minutes in response to white noise compared with 25% who fell asleep spontaneously without white noise.
+A huge difference, but a small study (referenced below).

-Babies are also routine-lovers, so if this sound makes him or her feel safe, he will want it every time he’s about to go to sleep.
+Babies are also routine-lovers, so if this sound makes them feel safe, they will want it every time he’s about to go to sleep.

-You can go three different routes to deal with this habit:
+You can go to three different routes to deal with this habit:

 - Just stop!
 It might be a few tough days when it is hard for your baby to settle, but he or she is likely to learn quite fast.
 Stay close to him and make him understand that he is safe and loved anyway.